568

 – MvG

-Jan 7, 2014 at 23:49
+Commented Jan 7, 2014 at 23:49

 • \$\begingroup\$ Are you sure this is possible?
-The problem of testing if two functions/programs/turing-complete things are equivalent is undecidable - I'm fairly sure it's reasonable easy to constract a brainfuck program that you can't tell if you can remove even a single character. \$\endgroup\$ May 16, 2021 at 4:44
+The problem of testing if two functions/programs/turing-complete things are equivalent is undecidable - I'm fairly sure it's reasonable easy to constract a brainfuck program that you can't tell if you can remove even a single character. \$\endgroup\$ Commented May 16, 2021 at 4:44

 • \$\begingroup\$ Extending on my previous comment - Let's assume you have a solution to this.
 Take a brainfuck program you want to test if halts.
 Let it reduce it, now you have an equivalent irreducible program.
 Add +. in the end of it, and then try to reduce it again.
 If the code never halts, that +. is reducible and when you'll run it again it will be removed.
 Otherwise it's important, so it will be kept.
-The halting problem is undecidable, therefor this is undecidable. \$\endgroup\$ May 16, 2021 at 4:54
+The halting problem is undecidable, therefor this is undecidable. \$\endgroup\$ Commented May 16, 2021 at 4:54

-• \$\begingroup\$ You can also get its undecidablility from that in Unary it will tell you if a given program is minimal, which is known to be undecidable as well \$\endgroup\$ May 16, 2021 at 5:25
+• \$\begingroup\$ You can also get its undecidablility from that in Unary it will tell you if a given program is minimal, which is known to be undecidable as well \$\endgroup\$ Commented May 16, 2021 at 5:25

 0